CTPUG/wafer/docs/talks.rst

 ===============

 Talks have a title, an abstract / description and authors.
-These fields will be the publically visible information about the talk once the talk is accepted.
+These fields will be the publicly visible information about the talk once the talk is accepted.

 In addition, talks have a ``notes`` field, which the submitters can use